-Secure Connections between RTView Processes - Medium-to-Low Priority
+Secure Connections between RTView Processes - Mediumto-Low Priority

 The Historian, Data Server, Data Collector, rtvquery servlet, rtvdata servlet, rtvadmin servlet and rtvagent servlet all connect to the Data Server via socket which is unsecured by default.
-The Data Server supports secure socket connections (SSL) with or without certificates.
-It also supports client whitelist and blacklist.
-Secure socket and client whitelist/blacklist configuration are described here.
+The Data Server supports secure socket connections (SSL) without certificates.
+Once the Data Server has been configured for secure sockets, the History and all rtvdata and rtvquery servlets will connect via secure socket.